 Genesis Energy is partnering with DOC to save whio

 Genesis Energy is partnering with DOC to save New Zealand's unique whio/ blue duck.
-Over the next five years extra funding and resources will be provided to fully implement the Whio Recovery Plan 2009–2019.
+Over ten years from 2011 extra funding and resources is being provided to fully implement the Whio Recovery Plan 2009–2019.

 Whio release at Tongariro Forest by Genesis Energy staff

 Genesis Energy is providing resources and their technical experts to support the work at a national level.